eMapR/LTOP_FTV/README.md

 		c) output

-			./LTOP_mekong/vectors/02_Kmeans/LTOP_cambodia_cluster_ids.shp
+			./LTOP_Oregon/vectors/02_Kmeans/LTOP_Oregon_Kmeans_Cluster_IDs.shp

 #### 13 Get single point for each Kmeans cluster (Python)

 Since our sample contains points for every pixel in the Seed Image there are duplicate Kmeans Cluster ID values.
-These duplicates represent Kmeans Clusters that are spectrally similar, linked land class if you will.
+These duplicates represent Kmeans Clusters that are spectrally simular, linked land class if you will.
 But we only need vector point with a unique Cluster ID.
 So here we randomly select points each of which has a unique Kmeans Cluster ID.
 So we end up with 5000 points for 5000 Kmeans Cluster IDs.

 	1) location

-		./LTOP_mekong/LTOP_FTV/scripts/kMeanClustering/randomDistinctSampleOfKmeansClusterIDs_v2.py
+		./LTOP_Oregon/scripts/kMeanClustering/randomDistinctSampleOfKmeansClusterIDs_v2.py

 	2) Edit in script parameters

 		a) input shp file:

-			./LTOP_mekong/vectors/02_Kmeans/LTOP_lower_mek_cluster_ids.shp
+			./LTOP_Oregon/vectors/02_Kmeans/LTOP_Oregon_Kmeans_Cluster_IDs/LTOP_Oregon_Kmeans_Cluster_IDs.shp

 		b) output shp file:

-			./LTOP_mekong/vectors/02_Kmeans/LTOP_lower_mek_kmeans_cluster_ids_subsetted.shp
+			./LTOP_Oregon/vectors/02_Kmeans/LTOP_Oregon_Kmeans_Cluster_ID_reps/LTOP_Oregon_Kmeans_Cluster_IDs.shp

 	3) conda